Bankoga/golem/open_problems/connection_problems.md

 > Open Question: What determines the length of each dendrite?

-Answer: in most cases, it is the type of dendrite.
+Partial Answer: In most cases, it is the type of dendrite.
 However for apical dendrites, it is the distance from the source.
-For the local dendrite, it accepts outputs from it's neighboring cells
+For the local dendrite, it accepts outputs from it's neighboring cells.
+Though each type of dendrite may be able to behave differently based on the its location in the brain.
+Consequently, it may be necessary to have each layer define its own dendrite types.
+Which would be a giant pain.

 > Open Question: do all cell types with basal dendrites accept inputs from their neighbors at the destination?
 > Open Question: how are the lengths of dendrites determined?